 I can't hate this.
-Not even if I tried.
-The film has a great sentimental value for me as this is one of the first few DVDs I came to own at the ending years of my Grade School.
-I was and always will be Jason's fan boy and this little number, despite the lack of an actual Jason (mask, machete and all), was one of the wackiest, cheesiest and entertainingly mind-numbing entre' to the iconic film series.
+Not even if I try.
+The film has great sentimental value for me as this is one of the first few DVDs I came to own during the ending years of my Grade School.
+I was and always will be Jason's fan boy and I find this little number, despite the lack of an actual Jason (mask, machete and all), as one of the wackiest, cheesiest and entertainingly mind-numbing entry to the iconic film series.

-Some time after he ravaged Manhattan and seemingly melted away thanks to a conveniently present toxic waste flood (yes, apparently New York's underground sewage is filled with them), the hulking killer known as Jason Voorhees somehow survives, got back to his old roots and was about to embark on another night of machete mayhem.
-One particular victim went to stay in one of the cabins, only to make a quick run for it as she spots the big guy just waiting to menace her.
-Towel-clad in the middle of the woods, and just when we thought we had another girl cornered by the big guy, she gave a quick signal and an entire swat team suddenly shows up, rained lead on Jason before blowing him up with a grenade. (or a Rocket Launcher.
+Some time after he ravaged Manhattan and seemingly melting away thanks to a conveniently present toxic waste flood (yes, apparently New York's underground sewage is filled with them), the hulking killer known as Jason Voorhees somehow survived this, made his way back to Crystal Lake and is about to embark on another night of machete mayhem, stalking a towel-clad victim in the middle of the woods.
+Just when we thought we'll have another girl cornered by the big guy, she gives a quick signal and an entire swat team suddenly shows up, raining lead on Jason before blowing him up with a grenade. (or a Rocket Launcher.
 I dunno, the explosion looked too strong to be just a grenade)

-With all the murders leading to Crystal Lake, it questions the credibility of Jason's death; a prime time news report even had a special involving this controversy, which includes an interview with one infamous bounty hunter known as Creighton Duke, who somehow knows a lot about our killer and is seemingly aware on how non-human he is to begin with.
+With all the murders leading to Crystal Lake, it questions the credibility of Jason's death; a prime time news report even has a special involving this controversy, which includes an interview with one infamous bounty hunter known as Creighton Duke, who somehow knows a lot about our killer and is seemingly aware on how non-human he is to begin with.
 He vows to bring Jason back to where he belongs, in exchange for a hefty sum of cash.